ESRA–the Environmental and Social Responsibility Amendment to the U.S. Constitution

 The privileges of artificial entities shall be determined by the People, through Federal, State, or local law, and shall not be construed to be inherent or inalienable.

-B. Money or other currency or the expenditure of money directly or indirectly shall not be considered a form of speech within the meaning of the First Amendment to the Constitution, and its expenditure in elections or the political process is subject to regulation by the Congress and by the legislatures of the several States.
+B. Money or other currency or the expenditure of money directly or indirectly shall not be considered a form of speech within the meaning of the First Amendment to the Constitution.
+Expenditure of money in elections is subject to regulation by the Congress and by the legislatures of the several States.

 C. Congress shall fund the campaign costs of all major candidates for the U.S. Presidency, including the campaign for the nomination of the major political parties, and for the U.S. House of Representatives and the U.S. Senate.
 No other source of money in elections shall be allowed and no direct or indirect expenditures shall be allowed from any individual, corporation, or organization except these Congressionally allocated funds.
-Congress shall develop procedures that prohibit any individual, corporation or organization from spending monies that would influence the outcome of these elections, and shall develop other legislation to eliminate the influence of money in politics and in influencing the legislative process.
-The maximum to be spent on these elections shall not exceed the amount actually spent in the 2000 elections for these offices, adjusted for inflation.
+Congress shall develop procedures that prohibit any individual, corporation or organization from spending monies that would influence the outcome of these elections in the six months before the election, and shall develop other legislation to eliminate the influence of money in politics and in influencing the legislative process, including threats to move corporations from the U.S. or from the states where they are located or do business, or threats to reduce investment or reduce jobs or funding.
+The Congress shall implement similar legislation to ensure that no money is spent in the primary elections of the major parties or of any new party that has gained the support of at least 3 percent of the population.
+The maximum to be spent on these elections, and allocated by Congress, shall not exceed the amount actually spent in the 2000 elections for these offices, adjusted for inflation.

-D. Each State legislature of the several states of the United States shall fund the campaign costs of all major candidates for governor and the state legislatures.
+D. Each State Legislature of the several states of the United States shall fund the campaign costs of all major candidates for governor and the state legislatures.
 No other source of money in elections shall be allowed and no direct or indirect expenditures shall be allowed from any individual, corporation, or organization except these allocated funds from each State Legislature.
-Each Legislature shall develop procedures that prohibit any individual, corporation or organization from spending monies that would influence the outcome of these elections, and shall develop other legislation to eliminate the influence of money in politics and in influencing the legislative process.
+Each Legislature shall develop procedures that prohibit any individual, corporation or organization from spending monies that would influence the outcome of these elections, and shall develop other legislation to eliminate the influence of money in politics and in influencing the legislative process.in the six months prior to the election.
+Each legislature shall develop similar rules to prohibit expenditure of money from happening in primary elections.

-E. In all cases in this Amendment, “major” refers to any political party whose candidate for office has received at least 3% of the popular vote in one of the last 4 elections in the relevant electoral district or any candidate who can demonstrate at least 2% of support of his or her party in at least 5 independently taken polls taken at a time 6 months before the primary question or 3% of support in polls taken at a time at least 3 months before the general election in the relevant electoral district (s), or can produce signed petitions that the party or candidate be considered “major” for purposes of this particular election and signed by at least 1% of registered voters in the relevant electoral district.
-In the case of the presidential primaries, a candidate shall be considered major if she or he has received 3% support in at least 10 independent polls 6 months before the primary or 5% support 3 months before the primaries in at least 5 states, 4 of which must be in different sections of the country (the South, the Northeast, the Central States and the West) or present a petition to be considered a “major” candidate signed by at least 1% of registered voters in the party for which the candidate seeks a nomination, or 2% of registered voters for the general election at least one month before the general election.
+E. In regard to this Amendment, “major” refers to any political party or independent candidate whose candidate for office has received at least 3% of the popular vote in one of the last six months prior to an election in the relevant electoral district.
+In regard to primaries, this applies or any candidate who can demonstrate at least 2% of support of his or her party in at least 5 independently taken polls taken at a time 6 months before the primary in question. or 3% of support in polls taken at a time at least 3 months before the primary election in the relevant electoral district (s).
+In the case of the presidential primaries, a candidate shall be considered major if she or he has received 3% support in at least 3 sections of the country (sections that may be established by Congress, including a the Northeast including NY, N.J. and Pennsylvania), the Central Atlantic Coastal States including Delaware, Maryland, Virginia, the Carolinas, and Florida), the MidWest, the Mountain states including Arizona, New Mexico, Colorado, Utah, the Dakotas and Montana, and the Western states including Nevada, California, Oregon, Washington, Alaska and Hawaii) or present a petition to be considered a “major” candidate signed by at least 1% of registered voters in the party for which the candidate seeks a nomination, or 2% of registered voters for the general election at least one month before the general election.

 F. Every state in the union shall create an initiative or referendum process so that ordinary citizens may put on the ballot proposed legislation or instructions to their state legislature with a maximum requirement of having a petition signed by 1% of that state’s voting citizens measured by the number of people who voted in the last statewide election.
 The Legislatures of the several states where an initiative process or voter referenda exist or will in the future be created shall provide equal funding to each side of the issues in contention in that referenda or initiative.
 All private monies from individuals, corporations or organizations (including those that come from outside the U.S.) shall be banned and it shall be illegal to spend monies to seek to influence the outcome of these initiative or referenda elections in the six months prior to the relevant election.